zz-ai-creator/vts-hdspout/README.md

 The uninstaller removes the `VTS_HDOutput` plugin files and this plugin's config file.
 BepInEx is left installed so other plugins are not affected.

+### Setup Instructions

+After installing the plugin, open VTube Studio and select your desired dimensions and resolution; there is no need to enable VTube Studio's Spout2 configuration.

- **Finally, configure the software receiving the Spout feed to the desired resolution; for example, if using 4K in Shoost, you can set the resolution to 3840x2160.**
+Finally, configure the software receiving the Spout feed to the desired resolution; for example, if using 4K in Shoost, you can set the resolution to 3840x2160.